allanglen/c172-flight-sim-panel/README.md

 ### Flaps Panel

-The flaps panels houses a custom-built electronic flaps control with an indicator that shows the actual position of the flaps in the simulator.
+The flaps panels houses a custom-built electronic flaps control with a flaps indicator that shows the actual position of the flaps in the simulator.

 The flaps control is constructed from a combination of 3d printed and laser-cut parts and uses a real Cessna 172 flaps lever (I found a cheap part on ebay).
 The flaps panel is made from laser-engraved, painted white acrylic.
 The panel is attached directly to the frame with pan-head screws.